nodejs/admin/Moderation-Policy.md

 to all members of the Moderation Team.

-When a request is sent by email to the [report@nodejs.org][] (or directly to a Moderation Team member) a new issue detailing the request must be created in the private nodejs/moderation repository.
-The identity of the individual submitting the request should be omitted from the issue unless permission to include the identity is provided by the reporter.
+When a request is sent by email to the [report@nodejs.org][] (or directly to a Moderation Team member) the moderation team must log the issue internally and report it periodically to the leadership bodies (TSC and CommComm).

 Requests should contain as much information and context as possible, including the URL and a screenshot of the Post in question.
 Screenshots may be modified